Harald-U/knative-on-minikube/workshop/1-Prereqs.md

 The instructions will work on Linux and macOS, they have not been tested on Windows.

 The [Minikube Getting Started](https://minikube.sigs.k8s.io/docs/start/) has detailled instructions on how to install Minikube for the different platforms.

+At the time of this writing, Minikube was at v1.23.0.
+This workshop is **based on Knative v0.26**.

 ## Step 1 - Install required tools: